Hiring in Supply Chain and Procurement: Buoyant labour market for professionals in 2023

 “Where they can, companies should aim to exercise more flexibility when it comes to work arrangements.
 Offer competitive salary packages that tout bonuses, flexi-benefits, medical and dental benefits for the candidate and their dependents,” says Wendy.
 “Candidates are looking for workplaces with an open and collaborative culture, supportive managers and more autonomy in their roles.
 These factors go a long way towards talent retention.”

 In a competitive market, candidates also stay longer in their positions when given professional development opportunities.
 To this end, Wendy advises that companies upskill their employees where possible.
 “Work together with your employees to chart out clear progression roadmaps and plans for them, and empower them to achieve those milestones through further training and professional certifications.”

 Chart clear career plans with your employees, and empower them to achieve those milestones.

 Salaries for supply chain and procurement professionals are expected to increase by 15% to 20%, particularly for strong candidates.
 “This is because local talents are well aware of the talent crunch.
 Amidst this positive economic and labour market sentiment, competition is going to remain stiff.”
 Wendy explains.

 Find out more

-Request access to our 2023 Salary Survey to benchmark salaries and to find out more about key trends on the Singapore job market..
+Request access to our 2023 Salary Survey to benchmark salaries and to find out more about key hiring trends for Supply Chain and Procurement professionals in Singapore.